 The Escape Artist is back once again in the guise of a music critic from the NME…armed with earnest prose, tortuous metaphors and psycho-babble to review more classic songs about financial independence.

-But, then again, there’s always some clown talking shite. 😉
+But, then again, there’s always someone wrong on the internet.

 The Man (The Killers)